MartynaMisk/Project2018/README.md

 ```
 > Investigating Matplotlib

-I have used **Matplotlib** to research how I can plot grpahs.
+I have used **Matplotlib** to research how I can plot graphs.
 Below is a snapshot of the code I have used to plot the minimum and maximum of **Sepal length, Sepal Width, Petal Length and Petal Width**.
 More information on code in [Matplotlib.py](https://github.com/MartynaMisk/Project2018/blob/master/Matplotlib.py).
+I have included a screenshot Python has given me.

 ```ruby
 import matplotlib.pyplot as plt